meerab0kweb/EyeOnPi/MotionSetup.md

 14.Locate your IP of Raspberry Pi 400: hostname -I

 15\.
-Run this command to properly run the motion config file on web the camera will be turned on this command is essential to run properly each time you want to quickly get to motion on web to work: motion -c /etc/motion/motion.conf
+Run this command to properly run the motion config file on web.
+The camera will be turned on.
+This command is essential to run properly each time you want to quickly get to motion on web to work: motion -c /etc/motion/motion.conf